Check out

 • Scanning / entering the barcode provided by the patron.

-• Using the Patron Look-up function.
+• Using the Patron look-up function.

 Locate the patron using a barcode: